Industry Experts

 Industry Experts Series: Volume II

-Highlights from our industry-expert interviews on optimizing digital solutions
+More highlights from our Insider Insights interviews on optimizing digital solutions

-Our Industry Experts interview series brings insights from authors, consultants, coaches, and other leading experts on topics relating to online digital innovation.
+Our Insider Insights interviews bring together insights from authors, consultants, coaches, and other industry experts on topics relating to online digital innovation.

 Find highlights, and links to the full interviews, below.
 Topics include civic tech with Cyd Harrell, conversation design with Jon Bloom, information architecture with Abbey Covert, and modernizing online benefits with Jamie Brennan.